 Unique cycling series expected to reach dramatic climax in October following successful stages in Stavanger and Limburg

-Hong Kong, 17 July, 2018 - The format of the final event which will decide who will be crowned Hammer Series 2018 champions has been revealed - two back-to-back races taking place against the spectacular setting of Victoria Harbour in Hong Kong.
+Hong Kong - The format of the final event, which will crown Hammer Series 2018 champions, has been revealed - two back-to-back races taking place in the spectacular setting of Victoria Harbour in Hong Kong.

 More of the world’s top professional cyclists than ever before will take to the streets of Hong Kong on #ShowdownSunday on 14 October, to fight it out in a Hammer Sprint and Hammer Chase to win Hammer Hong Kong.

-Infront is responsible for overseeing media production and distribution across broadcast and livestream platforms, enabling the fans to have optimal access to their sport.
-The first two races were available live across all of Europe, USA, Canada and most of South America through traditional broadcast channels and streamed live across a range of the most popular online social media and streaming platforms.
+Infront is responsible for overseeing media production and distribution across broadcast and live streaming platforms, granting the fans optimal access to their sport.
+The first two races were broadcast live across Europe, USA, Canada and most of South America through traditional broadcast channels and streamed live across a range of the most popular online social media and streaming platforms.

 After winning Hammer Stavanger and coming second in Hammer Limburg earlier this year, Mitchelton-SCOTT go to Hong Kong on top of the leader board with 181 points.
 Quick-Step Floors lie in second place on 153 and BMC Racing Team are third on 109.

-Cameron Meyer, Mitchelton-SCOTT, said: “I’m really excited about the opportunity to compete in the Hammer Series final after our team’s strong performances in Hammer Stavanger and Limburg.
-We’ve shown that this racing suits us and we will go in as one of the favourites to take the series title.
+Cameron Meyer, Mitchelton-SCOTT rider, said: “I am really excited about the opportunity to compete in the Hammer Series finale after our team’s strong performances in Stavanger and Limburg.
+We’ve shown that this racing format suits us and we will go in as one of the favourites to take the series title.

-“It’ll be really interesting to compete in Hong Kong, I have great memories of racing there and winning two World Track Championships last year.
-It’s fantastic to have cycling events on a global scale outside of Europe and I’m sure the fans and public will be entertained with some great racing.”
+“It will be really interesting to compete in Hong Kong, I have great memories of racing there and winning two World Track Championships last year.
+It is fantastic to have cycling events on a global scale outside of Europe and I am sure the fans and public will be entertained with some great racing.”

-Graham Bartlett, Chief Executive, Velon, said: "We're so excited to bring the Series finale of Hammer to Hong Kong.
+Graham Bartlett, Chief Executive of Velon, said: "We are so excited to bring the Series finale of Hammer to Hong Kong.
 The teams will be racing all out to win the Series and Hammer Hong Kong will be a fantastic place to crown the winning team."

 Dr Peter Lam, Chairman of the Hong Kong Tourism Board, said: “We are delighted to welcome the Hammer Series to Asia for the first time and to hold the Series finale in Hong Kong, which reinforces the city’s position as the Events Capital of Asia.